4d/docs/docs/FormObjects/listbox_overview.md

     tBListBox{1}:=True
  End if
 ```

-If you have selected the [Hide selection highlight](properties_Appearance.md#hide-selection-highlight) property for a list box, you will need to make list box selections visible using available interface options.
+> The `OBJECT SET SCROLL POSITION` command scrolls the list box rows so that the first selected row or a specified row is displayed.

-### Customizing appearance
+### Customizing appearance of selected rows

 When the [Hide selection highlight](properties_Appearance.md#hide-selection-highlight) option is selected, you need to make list box selections visible using available interface options.
 Since selections are still fully managed by 4D, this means: